micromentor-team/mentoring-flutter-app/README.md

 ### Run Tests

-In Android Studio, Open the test.dart file
+In Android Studio, Open the test.dart file.
-Select the Run menu
+Select the Run menu.
-Click the Run 'tests in counter_test.dart' option
+Click the Run 'tests in counter_test.dart' option.